brndnmtthws/mother-of-dragons/README.md

 **Mother of Dragons** can:

-- Auto-detect new dragons on your local network and configure them
+- Auto-detect new dragons on your local network and configure them: just plug in your miners and they're ready to go!
 - Scale easily to 1000s of miners using the [gevent](http://www.gevent.org/) library
 - Collect metrics from dragons and forward them to statsd